Srikanthholo/XRUSER/User.md

 # Marketplace

-You can view the AR/VR digital content on your device from the MarketPlace.
-Some content is available at no charge, and you need to buy packages from our Marketplace.
+From the MarketPlace, you can access AR/VR digital content on your device.
+Some content is free, but you'll need to purchase packages from our Marketplace.
-You can choose to buy a package in the marketplace as an Individual customers or Institution customers.
+Individual customers or Institution customers can purchase a package in the marketplace.

 ![Market Place](https://user-images.githubusercontent.com/101865042/159876748-d0876123-9d8b-492a-b22e-06947d81bfaf.PNG)